santoshbu89/dotnet-geek/README.md

 ## Who We Are?

-We are a team of freelanceers.
-We provide an end to end IT solutions to business i.e. from understanding requirements, designing system, architecting, developing, testing, deploying and to maintain & support it.
+I provide an end to end IT solutions to business i.e. from understanding requirements, designing system, architecting, developing, testing, deploying and to maintain & support it.
-We also provide data driven solutions in artifical intelligence using machine learning, deep learning and natural language processing.

-### Domains we already delivered projects.
+### Domains I already delivered projects.

-We have good understanding of Banking and Financial services, Automotives, Oil Industries, Healthcare and Education system.
+I have good understanding of Banking and Financial services, Automotives, Oil Industries, Healthcare system.
+I designed, developed and deployed applications with web, mobile and desktop application using Microsoft .Net technologies.
-We built products on computer vision for the nodule detection and covid detection,tace recongnition system, creation of user interface using artificial intelligence,teeth disease identification, chatbot for the restaurants and ticket management system.

 ### Tools and Technologies

-We are expertised in developing web, mobile and desktop application.
-We have handson with below mentioned tools & technologies.
+Expertised in developing web, mobile and desktop application.
+I have handson with below mentioned tools & technologies.

 - C#
 - .Net